Associate Professor Ann Kayis-Kumar is Founding Director of UNSW Tax Clinic.

-Ann is author of Taxing Multinationals (Oxford University Press, 2019) and co-author of the Australian CGT Handbook (11th edition, Thomson Reuters, 2019).
-Ann's research applies a combination of pure economic theory, optimisation modelling and applied legal research, with a focus on the behavioural responses incentivised by mismatches in the tax system.
+She is author of Taxing Multinationals (Oxford University Press, 2019) and co-author of the Australian CGT Handbook (since the 8th edition, Thomson Reuters, 2017).

 UNSW Sydney, Doctor of Philosophy (PhD)

 Curtailing aggressive tax planning: The case for introducing mandatory disclosure rules in Australia – Cues from the United Kingdom and South Africa for effective Design Features (Part 2), eJournal of Tax Research

 Curtailing aggressive tax planning: The case for introducing mandatory disclosure rules in Australia (Part 1), eJournal of Tax Research

 Simulating Tax-Minimization Strategies of Multinationals: Evaluating the Effectiveness of Changes in the United Kingdom’s Corporate Interest Deductibility Rule, World Tax Journal

 The importance of lawyers in international tax policy design and development: An exploration and extension of the legal-economic literature, UNSW Law Journal

 Implementing corporate tax cuts at the expense of neutrality?
 A legal and optimisation analysis of fundamental reform in practice, eJournal of Tax Research

 PlayTax: 'Gamifying' International Tax Teaching, Journal of the Australasian Tax Teachers Association